ErikBetzholtz/Website-Project/README.md

 This project was done as part of an internet programming course and had 2 additional contributors.

-Files were transferred to this account manualy since no cloning was posiible from the university github.
+Files were transferred to this account manualy since no cloning was possible from the university github.